Thank you, Covid19—now my child has anxiety! What’s next?

 iv.
 A general pervasive mood of unhappiness or depression

 v.
 A tendency to develop physical symptoms or fears associated with personal or school problems.

-Only one of the five criteria need be present to qualify for classification under the category Emotional Regulation Impairment.
+Only one of the five criteria need to be present to qualify for classification under the category of Emotional Regulation Impairment.